JasmineOjeda/JasmineOjeda/README.md

 ### Hi there 👋
-My focus is on software development for website and mobile applications!
+My focus is on software engineering and data sciences!